Best 9 Small Trees to Plant in Pots and Their Care

 In fact, they thrive without difficulty in pots, provided you place them in a sunny area and supply a substrate that speeds water drainage.
 Among the benefits of the laurel is the aroma of its leaves, used in cooking recipes.

 They also function as decorative elements.
-The flowering is in spring, season that adorns with its yellow buds which then become blackberries.
+The flowering is in spring, season that adorns with its yellow buds which then turns into violet.

 9. Star magnolia